kndelong/final_project/README.md

 # Nicaragua

-This is an overview of a spatial description of Nicaragua
+This is a spatial description of Nicaragua

 ## Administrative Subdivisions of Nicaragua